javiergs/PILART/TunnelsGame/README.md

     12. Finally, press the play button on the top right corner to preview the game ...
 >[!IMPORTANT]
->If the VR experience is wanted, search for the "prototipo_mapa_final.tscn" file in the godot filesystem in the bottom left, right click and "Set as Main Scene" before pressing play
+>If the VR experience is wanted, search for the "vr_view_map.tscn" file in the godot filesystem in the bottom left, right click and "Set as Main Scene" before pressing play

 >[!TIP]
 >Step 2 button: